Overview of the Curriculum

 A distinctive element of our curriculum is promoting student independence, resilience and leadership.
 We offer all levels of the Duke of Edinburgh award (Gold, Silver, Bronze awards) and provide extensive opportunities for students to become involved in sport as coaches and officials, including a sports leadership programme in Year 12.

 Within school, students have varied opportunities to develop as active citizens and leaders, for example by becoming involved in charity projects, helping at school events and acting as peer mentors to younger students.
 Our team of House Officers are highly effective in leading student groups and committees.

 We have an active school council which has been instrumental in providing curriculum experiences in school.
 Our most recently formed group, the Environment Committee, has played an influential role in shaping school practice.

 The curriculum experiences offered by Lady Manners School are intended to instil a passion for lifelong learning and provide opportunities for progression that will ensure students of all abilities acquire the cultural capital required to succeed in life.

 Details of each subject available throughout the school are available, grouped by Key Stage, by clicking the links on this page.
 It is worth noting that, given the evolving nature of the curriculum, the details available on this website are pertinent to the current school year.

+Details of our approaches to equalities and accessibility are available on our Policies page.
 Further information on the curriculum is available by contacting the school on 01629 812671.